 This does not mean that all cases will get dismissed and folks should run out and carry guns in DC.
 Given the District’s history with gun regulations, we can almost certainly expect them to push back against this decision.
 Meanwhile, it may take a decision from the Supreme Court of the United States to settle these issues once and for all.

-If you or someone you know is facing a charge for carrying a pistol without a license, it is critical to have an experienced, knowledgeable criminal defense attorney who knows your rights and will passionately fight for them.
+If you or someone you know is facing a charge for carrying a pistol without a license or another DC gun offense, it is critical to have an experienced, knowledgeable criminal defense attorney who knows your rights and will passionately fight for them.
 Contact Scrofano Law PC today for a full case evaluation.

 DC Circuit Upholds Right to Bear Arms for DC Residents, Washington Post, July 25, 2017.